viamrobotics/docs/docs/tutorials/projects/guardian.md

 At this point also connect the speaker to your Raspberry Pi.

-Then test the components on the [robot's Control tab](/fleet/machines/#control) again to ensure everything still works.
+Then test the components on the [machine's Control tab](/fleet/machines/#control) again to ensure everything still works.

 ## Detect persons and pets